 Saturn is one of the most distinctive planets in the solar system thanks to its iconic rings, but surprising new research suggests that those rings weren't always there.
-In fact, they may have formed more recently than the evolution of the dinosaurs here on Earth, reports Phys.org.
+In fact, they may have formed during the age of dinosaurs here on Earth.

 In other words, Saturn's rings — and many of its moons too — might not just be babies on a galactic timescale.
 They might be babies on a geological timescale.
 If a time-traveling scientist went back to the Age of Dinosaurs and peered through a telescope at Saturn, it might have been a far different looking system.

 "Moons are always changing their orbits.
-That's inevitable," said Matija Cuk, principal investigator at the SETI Institute.
+That's inevitable," Matija Cuk, principal investigator at the SETI Institute, told Phys.org.
 "But that fact allows us to use computer simulations to tease out the history of Saturn's inner moons.
 Doing so, we find that they were most likely born during the most recent two percent of the planet's history."

 It's a profound thing to fathom.
 Up until now, the working assumption about Saturn's rings was that they were primordial, as old as the planet itself.
 It's humbling to think that such a prominent feature of one of the largest planets in our solar system could be a recent development.
 The fact that we're able to witness them today is an incredibly lucky moment in the history of the solar system.

 Such an event would probably have been spectacular to witness in time lapse — if only we were born about 100 million years earlier to witness it.

 Editor's note: This article has been updated since it was originally published in March 2016.